dottedmag/dottedmag.net/cv.md

 ## [Hola!](http://hola.org) (2013+)

-I have added centralised application-level logging tools and introduced application-level metrics to Hola infrastructure.
+I have added centralised application-level logging and introduced application-level metrics to Hola infrastructure.

 I have created several internal-facing statistic dashboards for Hola VPN and